Is Carrier Global Corporation (CARR) a good stock to buy now?

 Sponsored

-The stock witnessed a 22.85% gain in the last 1 month and extending the period to 3 months gives it a 5.71%, and is -0.70% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.86% over the week and 2.89% over the month.
+The stock witnessed a 8.94% loss in the last 1 month and extending the period to 3 months gives it a 10.71%, and is -0.84% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.56% over the week and 2.43% over the month.

 Carrier Global Corporation (CARR) Analyst Forecasts